ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R105]** BPI communication protocols MUST be simplex.

+Simplex is a communication mode in which only one message is transmitted, and always going in the same direction.

-For example, agent X sends a message over channel A at time T0 to agent Y. It may receive a response from Agent Y over channel B at some later time T1.
+An example of the three requirements above is as follows: BPI User X sends a message over channel A at time T0 to BPI User Y. It may receive a response from BPI User Y over channel B at some later time T1.

 **[R106]** BPI communication protocols MUST be based on established communication protocol standards.

 Non-normative examples include but are not limited to [NATS](####NATS), [AMQP](####AMQP), and [DIDComm](####DIDCOMM).

-Note that typically and in the context of this document a communication protocol encompasses four layers:
+Note that typically, and in the context of this document, a communication protocol encompasses four layers:
 *	Semantic layer
 *	Routing layer
 *	Cryptographic layer